saif-ellafi/foundryvtt-terrain-randomizer/README.md

 **Recommendations:**
 1. Use Foundry's free-form drawing tools and text tools to take notes
 2. Draw and proceed in the order zones as in the chat
 3. Use solid fill colors and separated colors for zones
-4. Use Dice So Nice!
-Settings as:
-   1. Autoscale: off
-   2. Scale: 30
-   3. Force: weak
-5. Use **Minimal UI** for getting more space on your screen and minimize the chat while drawing
+4. Use **Minimal UI** for getting more space on your screen and minimize the chat while drawing

 ![example.png](example.png)